FOSH-following-demand/thermostatic-water-bath/README.md

 In testing laboratories, it is always useful to keep reagents or tests that are analyzed at certain temperatures.
 A _thermostatic bath_ is a device designed to maintain and stabilize the temperature of the objects that enter it.

-In general, the thermostatic baths are composed of electric heaters that heat the distilled water and, when they reach a certain temperature, they are automatically disconnected from the energy.
+In general, they are composed of electric heaters that heat the distilled water and, when they reach a certain temperature, they are automatically disconnected from the energy.

 Our idea is to use efficiency and solidity as a basis, so we will use Peltier cells to take advantage of the Peltier effect, which is normally used as a thermoelectric coolant.